Genesis G70 (2021-2024) Review

 "Another day, another premium car brand.
 But Genesis really does have the potential to make an impact on a competitive market – with a unique approach to car sales and a strong line-up.
 But does the Genesis G70 have what it takes to tempt buyers away from the Mercedes C-Class, BMW 3 Series and Audi A4?
 Read our full Genesis G70 review to find out."

-It's quite enjoyable to drive, although its steering isn't as direct as you'd find in a BMW 3 Series or Jaguar XE.
+It's quite enjoyable to drive, although its steering isn't as direct as you'd find in a same-era BMW 3 Series or Jaguar XE.
 All models are rear-wheel drive, while there are numerous sport modes on hand to change the car's personality depending on your mood.
-Select models get Electronic Control Suspension which stiffens things up when you select 'sport'.
+Select models get Electronic Control Suspension, which stiffens things up when you select 'sport'.
 The rest of the time, it's a comfortable companion, but not as compliant as a Volvo S60 or Mercedes C-Class.

 While it's easy to get comfortable in the front seats, the Genesis G70 makes for quite a cramped family car.
 Space for rear-seat passengers is tight, while the boot is absolutely tiny for a car of this class.
 Fortunately, a Genesis G70 Shooting Brake estate car is on its way.